noam87/noamswebsite/content/q/john_stuart_mill.md

 > and perhaps rebellious obstruction to the general acceptance of what these
 > reformers, in their own judgment, think would be best for mankind.**

+## Political Theory Vs The Real World

+> In political and philosophical theories, as well as in persons, success
+> discloses faults and infirmities which failure might have concealed from
+> observation.

 ## Progress Through Experimentation

 > As it is useful that while mankind are imperfect there should be different